openmoh/openmohaa/docs/markdown/02-running/03-faq.md

 ### 3. Check that you have the original game files
 OpenMoHAA is not a standalone game - it needs the original MOHAA game files to run.
 Make sure you have Medal of Honor: Allied Assault installed.

-### 4. Try running as Administrator (Windows only)
+### 4. Check for error messages
-Right-click on `launch_openmohaa_base.exe` and select "Run as administrator".
+Error messages displayed in the terminal are often helpful for diagnosing issues.
+You can also check the log file located in your user data folder (`%APPDATA%\openmohaa\main` on Windows, `~/.openmohaa/main` on Linux).

-If none of these steps help, please [create a new issue](https://github.com/openmoh/openmohaa/issues/new/choose) or ask for help on the [OpenMoHAA Discord](https://discord.gg/DaYC4UxV).
+If none of these steps help, ask for help on the [OpenMoHAA Discord](https://discord.gg/DaYC4UxV).
 </details>

 ---